 Description of Research:

-We are looking for an organized, motivated Psychology student who is interested in gaining research experience and who has an interest in social psychology and/or conflict resolution to join our lab starting in the Spring 2016 semester.
+We are looking for an organized, motivated Psychology student who is interested in gaining research experience and who has an interest in social psychology and/or conflict resolution to join our lab.
 Our lab has ongoing projects examining the predictors and consequences of various conflict-related beliefs, emotions, and behaviors, such as apologies, justifications, forgiveness, revenge, and empathy.

 Duties of Students: